ancantu/SCICLD2019/docs/vm_setup/vm_setup.md

 # Initial cloud setup

-First we need to login to Atmosphere:
+First we need to login to Jetstream:
 1. To start the VM provisioning process, navigate to <https://use.jetstream-cloud.org>.

 2. Click `Login` in the top right to authenticate using your XSEDE credentials: